The Ultimate eCommerce Product Image Guide for 2021

 How Virtual Photography Lets Retailers Run Real-Time Product Validation

-With virtual photography software, retailers can test user demand for products before actually manufacturing them – aka perform concept testing – and only manufacture those products with demonstrated demand.
+With virtual photography software, online stores can test user demand for products before actually manufacturing them–aka perform concept testing–and only manufacture those products with demonstrated demand.

-This is possible because virtual photography generates photorealistic images from a 3D model and software-generated effects – no actual products are required.
+This is possible because virtual photography generates photorealistic images from a 3D model and software-generated effects, meaning that no actual products are required.

 Here’s how it might look in practice: